Presenting: The 25 Best (and, Um, Worst) Dressed Celebs at the 2023 Met Gala

 The Met Gala is the biggest night of the year in American fashion and also the most eagerly awaited red carpet among the celebrity-watching set.
 In recent years, we think the interest in the Costume Institute’s annual fundraising gala has far outstripped the Oscars, the Grammys, or any of the other star-filled prom nights.
-This year’s gala paid tribute to the legendary Karl Lagerfeld, which gave the attendees a wide range in their choices, because the late designer cast such a long shadow over the last half century of fashion.
+This year’s gala paid tribute to the legendary Karl Lagerfeld, which gave the attendees a wide range in their choices because the late designer cast such a long shadow over the past half-century of fashion.
 The efforts this year ranged from classic looks to outrageous costumes.
-Here are the 25 looks that thrilled or disappointed the most.
+Here are the 25 looks that thrilled or disappointed us the most.

 Dua Lipa in Chanel